Turing-Chu/binance-go/docs/MiningApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSapiV1MiningHashTransferConfigCancelPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiMiningCancelHashrateResaleConfigRequest struct via the builder pattern

 Name | Type | Description  | Notes